-I paint satirical cartoon portraits, even if my painting’s subject occasionally loses top billing and becomes subordinate to another character or some other theme I discover.
-I pay honor (or sometimes dishonor) to a pantheon of hero geniuses, creators, teachers, seekers, crackpots and hangers-on, and although most of my subjects are characters from the past, nostalgia is not my intent.
-I wouldn’t want to paint myself into a coroner.
+I paint satirical cartoon portraits, even if my painting’s subject occasionally loses top billing and becomes subordinate to another character or theme I discover.
+I pay honor (or sometimes dishonor) to a pantheon of hero geniuses, creators, teachers, seekers, crackpots, and hangers-on, and although most of my subjects are characters from the past, nostalgia is not my intent.
+I would not want to paint myself into a coroner.
 Looking back does not always mean looking backward.
-The past is history and the future is mystery — we must accurately interpret the former to effectively prepare for the latter, something we don’t follow through on very well.
+The past is history and the future is mystery.
+We must accurately interpret the former to effectively prepare for the latter — something we don’t follow through on very well.

 I paint in oils, in a cartoon style.
-I love the feel, look and smell of oils, and doing new things with ancient materials is a gas.
-I base my color selections on a “cultural color wheel” of my own device: International orange, Hershey brown, Coke red, etc. As for my style, cartoons are universal and I’ve always loved them.
+I love the feel, look, and smell of oils, and doing new things with ancient materials is a gas.
+I base my color selections on a “cultural color wheel” of my own device, which includes International Orange, Hershey Brown, Coke Red etc. As for my style, cartoons are universal and I’ve always loved them.
 I find them to be an effective vehicle for the kind of funny/serious, stupid/smart, bitter/sweet, mythical/ hear-say, multiple-message work that I produce.
 If I don’t have fun, the viewer won’t have fun, and if the viewer doesn’t have fun, I won’t have fun.
+Provide and conquer.

-My paintings start with things I’ve read, heard or seen, followed by a flash of insight occurring at a mundane moment (“solvitur ambulando”, which means “it is solved by walking”), in turn followed by a positive feeling that trips the “yes painting /no painting” switch enough for me to take the plunge.
+My paintings start with things I’ve read, heard or seen, followed by a flash of insight occurring at a mundane moment (“solvitur ambulando”, which means “it is solved by walking”), in turn followed by a positive feeling that trips the “yes painting /no painting” switch enough for me to power up.
 I deliberately leave loose ends, unresolved details, and unanswered questions that only the paintbrush can work out.
 At some point during a painting the funnel flips, then concept becomes synthesis, synthesis becomes execution and the painting takes on a life of its own with me at its service.
-Then I learn what the painting is really about, with its colors, lines, forms and even subjects frequently playing several roles and sending multiple messages.
-A fresh kind of beauty that does more than merely mirror the world around us begins to assert itself.
+Then I learn what the painting is really about, with its colors, lines, forms and even subjects frequently playing several roles and sending multiple messages, and the painting moves.